All Episodes

 I'm in favor of exactly this kind of winning imagery.

-I think it's it's good for us.
+I think it's good for us.

-Will he make Chicago argue even harder that that Trump is the only one who thinks black lives matter?
+Will he make Chicago argue even harder that Trump is the only one who thinks black lives matter?

-And I'm surprised he hasn't used that yet, but I don't think he won probably doesn't want that association at all.
+And I'm surprised he hasn't used that yet, but I don't think he probably doesn't want that association at all.

 So is Trump not the only one who seems to be caring enough about the black victims in Chicago?

-And I kind of appreciate I guess I appreciate the fact that he doesn't bring that up because it just treats everybody as people, which is you know a superior high ground place for a president to be.
+And I kind of appreciate, I guess I appreciate the fact that he doesn't bring that up because it just treats everybody as people, which is, you know, a superior high ground place for a president to be.

-But uh kind of interesting.
+But kind of interesting.

-He's the the Democrats are really weak on that.
+The Democrats are really weak on that.

-So there is a senator named Tammy Duckworth, who I don't know if she's had work done, but I swear to God, when I look at her picture, she reminds me of a duck.
+So, there is a senator named Tammy Duckworth, who I don't know if she's had work done, but I swear to God, when I look at her picture, she reminds me of a duck.

 And I don't know that she always did.

-I always thought she was a person whose name was Duck, but now I look at her and I think, why do you look like a duck now?
+But now I look at her and I think, why do you look like a duck now?

 You tell me that you don't immediately think duck.